SoliDry/api-generator/README.md

 ```
 to existing columns.

-However, there are situations where You have to create composite indices:
+However, there are situations where you have to create composite indices:
 ```raml
       last_name:
         required: false